danielgonzalbez/FUNX/readme.md

 ## The interpreter

 The inputs and outputs of the Funx interpreter are processed via a web page.
-This service has been developed with Flask in combination with the library jinja2 to generate and render HTML templates.
+This service has been developed with ```bash flask``` in combination with the library ```bash Jinja2``` to generate and render HTML templates.

 The webpage looks like that: